 How many solar panels do you need for your RV?

 The number of watts you need really depends on your power needs.
 If you’re just charging a phone or couple of other small things, 100 watts could be plenty.
 If you’re trying to keep your RV batteries charged, the general rule of thumb is to have twice the wattage of your batteries amp hours.
-So if you have 100 AH of batteries, you should be good to go with 200 AH of panels.
+So if you have 100 AH of batteries, you should be good to go with 200 WATTS of panels.
 Keep in mind this is a very general recommendation and it depends on how much sun you can get each day and how much power you’re using during the day and overnight.
-A battery monitor will help you decide if your current panels in your solar system are sufficient!
+A battery monitor, like this top choice Victron SmartShunt (or the previous gen BMV-712, which offers longer range bluetooth), will help you decide if your current panels in your solar system are sufficient!

 What can a portable solar panel power?